-Procuring and Engaging Professionals to Partner on this Historic and Highly Complex, Multi-Step, Multi-Jurisdiction, Multi-Year Project Is Underway
+Procuring and Engaging Professionals to Partner on this Historic and Highly Complex, Multi-Step, Multi-Jurisdictional, Multi-Year Project Is Underway

 “Maryland’s rich equestrian history and robust industry will be further enhanced with the redevelopment of its racing facilities and may be a catalyst for neighborhood revitalization.
 The Maryland Stadium Authority is assembling a world-class team for delivering world-class facilities further positioning Maryland’s place as the destination for equestrian sports,” said Thomas Kelso, chairman of the Maryland Stadium Authority.